cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 If the task does not produce at least one of these three outputs, then it will be marked as having incomplete outputs and will be retained in a similar manner to if it had failed.
-This provides you with an opportunity to intervene to rectify the situation, otherwise the workflow will :term:`stall`.
+This provides you with an opportunity to intervene to rectify the situation: Without intervention the workflow will :term:`stall`.

 .. cylc-scope:: flow.cylc